MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/configure-power-bi-integration.md

 > Depending on your version, you may need to add /oauth as a suffix to the URL, or use http instead of https as the protocol, such as: `https://contosoax7.cloud.dynamics.com/oauth/` or `http://contosoax7.cloud.dynamics.com/oauth/`.

 4. Click **Create**.
 5. Copy the **Application ID**.
-This will be used in Finance and Operations to connect to the PowerBI.com service.
+This will be used to connect to the PowerBI.com service.
 6. Click **Settings** > **Required permissions** > **Add** > **Select an API** > **Power BI Service (Power BI)**.
 7. Click **Select**.
 8. Enable Access and click **Select**.<br>